rufquf2628/CS5204-Spring25/README.md

 # Project Implementations

 In this project, you will be adding three key pieces (and one bonus piece for extra credit!) of functionality to the basic web server.
-First, you make the web server multi-threaded.
-Second, you will implement Smallest File First (SFF) scheduling policy so that requests are serviced in different orders.
-Third, you should prevent a starvation of large file with SFF scheduling policy.
+First, you will make the web server multi-threaded.
+Second, you will implement the Smallest File First (SFF) scheduling policy so that requests may be serviced in different order (according to file size).
+Third, after the second piece is done, you should add a feature that prevents starvation of large file with the SFF scheduling policy.

 ## Part 1: Multi-threaded